 Nature of the award

-If no application sufficiently meets the criteria to be deemed worthy of the award, the award may be held in abeyance or the committee may reopen the application process.
+If no application sufficiently meets the criteria to be deemed worthy of the award, the award may be held in abeyance.

 The application demonstrates a partnership involving the teacher-librarian, classroom teacher/s and/or other members of the school/educational community, and there is evidence of:

 a collaborative process in the planning and implementation of the project